CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_tariffs.md

 ### Store and forward – PUT TARIFFS

 Similarly to a **POST Cdrs**, Store and Forward mechanism must be implemented to ensure that no Tariffs may be lost, in case of a connection loss.
-Any PUT Tariffs that didn’t get a correct response from the Gireve platform IOP (timeout, http code 500) **<ins>must be stored on CPO side and a retry process must be active</ins>**.
+Any PUT Tariffs that didn’t get a correct response (HTTP code : 2XX) from the Gireve platform IOP **<ins>must be stored on CPO side and a retry process must be active</ins>**.
 After the connection recovery, the Tariffs messages must be resent in a FIFO manner.

 ## `Examples`